Dazegambler/UKSpawner-/README.md

 Press U or your designated Key to Arm the Spawner

-Press L or your designated Key to Open/Close the spawn Menu
+Press Y or your designated Key to Open/Close the spawn Menu

-Press O or your designated Key to Spawn Set Enemy on your crosshair's Position
+Press T or your designated Key to Spawn Set Enemy on your crosshair's Position

+Press G or your designated Key to Toggle the Mindflayer beam if spawned

 # Building